" class="attachment-single wp-post-image" alt="Aikido image" scale="0">

 — Patricia Graynamore.
 Joe vs The Volcano

-• If you’re a touchy-feely introspective soul, like myself, then you might enjoy this randomly ramshackle list of movies that I think have a particular interest to the NF personality types.
+• If you’re a touchy-feely introspective soul, like myself, then you might enjoy this rather ramshackle list of movies that I think have a particular interest to the NF personality types.
 Not to say that other personality types are excluded of course.
 I’m sure these choices appeal to a fairly broad audience, but intuitive feelers in particular might relate to where I’m coming from.

 So without further ado here’s my top ten NF movies of all time, (so far…)